HaxeFlixel/flixel-docs/documentation/01_tutorial/11-10-ui-and-combat.html.md

 	}
 	```

 2. Next, we need to get our `CombatHUD` into our `PlayState`.
-Add this to the top of the PlayState Class:
+Add this to the top of the `PlayState` class:

 	```haxe
 	private var _inCombat:Bool = false;
 	private var _combatHud:CombatHUD;
 	```

-3. Move down to the create function, and, after we add the HUD, and before we call `super.create`, add:
+3. Move down to `create()`, and, after we add the HUD, and before we call `super.create()`, add:

 	```haxe
 	_combatHud = new CombatHUD();
 	add(_combatHud);
 	```

-4. Go down to our `update()` function, and change it so that we're ONLY checking for collision and overlaps and things when we're not in combat.
-Everything after the `super.update` should look like this:
+4. Go down to our `update()`, and change it so that we're ONLY checking for collisions and overlaps when we're not in combat.
+Everything after the `super.update()` should look like this:

 	```haxe
 	if (!_inCombat)